biaros05/craftersden/README.md

 * The server responsd to API calls and serves the __built__ React app.

 There are 3 package.json files -- see what `scripts` they define.

+## Simple tech stack
+Full stack MERN app with Mocha-Chai testing frameworks.
+Threejs used for the building plane, along with Mantine component library for all components used.

 ## Setup